Tomasz Tymosiak

-Tomasz Tymosiak (born 19 March 1993) is a Polish professional footballer who plays as a midfielder for III liga club Świdniczanka Świdnik.
+Tomasz Tymosiak (born 19 March 1993) is a Polish professional footballer who plays as a midfielder for IV liga Lublin club Świdniczanka Świdnik.

 Career

 Tymosiak began his career at Górnik Łęczna.
 On 17 March 2012, he made his debut in professional football as a part of the Bogdanka Łęczna squad.
 In July 2015, he moved to III liga side Motor Lublin.
 On 30 June 2016, he signed a new one-year contract with Motor.

 On 29 June 2018, Tymosiak signed for Górnik Łęczna.